CureApp/node-circleci-autorelease/README.md

 Two setting files will be generated.

 1.  `.autorelease.yml`: config file.
-2.  `.releaseignore`: files/patterns to be ignored in release. the same format as .gitignore.
+2.  `.releaseignore`: files/patterns to be ignored in release.
+The same format as .gitignore.

 You can set current node version with `--node` option.